opral/monorepo/inlang/source-code/plugins/next-intl/README.md

 ## `sourceLanguageFilePath`

-This setting is optional and should only be used if the file name of your sourceLanguageTag does not match your pathPattern structure.
+This setting is optional and should only be used if the file name of your `sourceLanguageTag` does not match your pathPattern structure.
 For example, if your sourceLanguageTag is `en` but your sourceLanguage file is called `main.json`, you can use this setting to specify the path to the sourceLanguage file.
-Our recommendation is to rename the file to `en.json` and not use this setting.
+We recommend renaming the file to `en.json` and not using this setting.

 ```json
 "sourceLanguageFilePath": "./resources/main.json"